QualiSystems/devguide_source/_devops/8.0.0/devops-integration.md

 {% github_sample /QualiSystems/devguide_examples/blob/master/devops_integration/python_api/python_api_context_example.py 18 31 %}
 {% endhighlight %}

+### Sandbox REST API Missing and Upcoming Features

+Currently, the Sandbox REST API does not support the creation of future (pending) sandboxes.
+If your CloudShell environment does require this feature, you may need to fall back to the _cloudshell-automation-api_ package API for sandbox reservation (using the `CreateReservation` method).

 ### Executing Orchestration Commands

-Executing orchestration commands from the REST API is supporte.
-This is detailed in the CloudShell Sandbox API in the [CloudShell API Guide](http://www.quali.com/community/training/).
+Executing orchestration commands from the REST API is supported using the _/sandboxes/{sandbox_identifier}/commands/{command_name}/start_ REST API method.
 In addition, the Python package provides the necessary APIs to execute orchestration scripts in the sandbox:

 {% github_sample_ref /QualiSystems/devguide_examples/blob/master/devops_integration/python_api/python_api_example.py %}